CowboyLogic/JiraPS/docs/en-US/commands/Add-JiraIssueWatcher.md

 ## DESCRIPTION

 This function adds a watcher to an existing issue in JIRA.
+It supports both JIRA API v2 and v3 for user identification.

 ## EXAMPLES